ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 It's been almost a month since I joined the company, and I feel like I'm slowly gaining more knowledge about socks and textiles.
 The more I learn, the deeper my knowledge becomes and the broader it gets (´;ω;`)

-First, the types of wool
+First, let’s look at the different types of wool.

 Merino sheep live on the island of Tasmania in Australia, and wool made from Tasmanian wool is called Tasmanian wool.
 It is characterized by its fine fibers, and wool made from lambs' wool is said to be as soft as cashmere.